microsoft/playwright/docs/src/browsers.md

 ### Firefox-Stable

-Playwright team maintains a Playwright Firefox version that matches the latest Firefox Stable, aka `firefox-stable`.
+Playwright team maintains a Playwright Firefox version that matches the latest Firefox Stable, a.k.a. `firefox-stable`.

 Using `firefox-stable` is a 2-steps process: